istjohn 9 months ago

 I don’t think any advanced security storage solution is likely to get many clients since they usually choose based on pricing.

-Magi604 14 hours ago
+Magi604 9 months ago

 Good old insurance companies, always looking for ways to get out of having to pay out for claims.